ERDDAP class API

 to_ncCF(protocol=None, **kw)[source]

-Load the data request into a Climate and Forecast compliant netCDF4-python object.
+Load the data request into a CF compliant netCDF4-python object.

 Parameters: